-For your convenience, what follows is a summary of the key provisions in our notice.
-This summary is not a complete description of how we use and disclose your protected health information.
-If you have questions about any of the information in this summary, please read the full Notice of Privacy Practices or contact a Northwell staff member for more information.
+The following is a summary of the key provisions in our Notice.
+This summary is not a complete listing of how we use and disclose your protected health information.
+If you have any questions about any of the information contained in this summary, please read this full Notice of Privacy Practices or contact a Northwell Health staff member for more information.

-Northwell may use and disclose your protected health information without your consent to:
+Northwell Health may use and disclose your protected health information without your consent to:

-- Provide you with medical treatment and other services. - Carry out certain operations necessary to the operation of our facilities and programs, such as quality improvement studies, medical education, and verifying doctors' qualifications.

-- Coordinate your care, which may include giving you appointment reminders and telling you about other treatment options available through Northwell. - Talk to family and friends involved in your care, unless you indicate otherwise. - Ensure that we follow regulations regarding the quality of care we provide. - Comply with all legal requirements, subpoenas, and court orders. - Engage in certain preapproved research activities. - Request payment from you, your insurance company, or some other third-party payer. - Include in our hospital directory, such as providing your name and room number for the benefit of visitors. - Contact you for fundraising activities, unless you indicate otherwise. - Meet other needs as described in this notice, such as those concerning public health and safety.
+- Provide you with medical treatment and other services - Carry out certain operations necessary to the operation of our facilities and programs, such as quality improvement studies, medical education and verifying the qualifications of doctors - · Coordinate your care, which may include such things as giving you appointment reminders and telling you about other treatment options available through Northwell Health - · Talk to family or friends involved in your care, unless otherwise indicated by you - Ensure that we follow the rules of regulatory agencies regarding the quality of care we provide - Comply with all legal requirements, subpoenas and court orders - Engage in certain preapproved research activities - Request payment from you, your insurance company or some other third-party payer - Include information in our hospital directory, such as name and room number, for the benefit of visitors or members of the clergy - Contact you for fundraising activities unless otherwise indicated by you - · Meet special situations as described in this Notice, such as public health and safety

-You have the right to:
+You have a right to:

-- See and obtain a copy of your medical record in the format of your choosing (with certain restrictions). - Ask us to amend the protected health information we have about you, if you feel the information we have is wrong or incomplete. - Ask us to restrict or limit the protected health information we use. - Ask us to share information with you using only certain channels of communication. - Obtain a list of individuals or entities that have received your protected health information from Northwell, as permitted by law. - · Be notified if your protected health information is improperly disclosed or accessed. - Submit a complaint.
+- · See and obtain a copy of your medical record in the format of your choosing, with certain restrictions - · Ask us to amend the protected health information we have about you if you feel the information we have is wrong or incomplete - · Ask us to restrict or limit the protected health information we use and share about you - Ask us to communicate with you about medical matters in a certain way or at a specific location - Obtain a list of individuals or entities that have received your protected health information from Northwell Health, subject to limits permitted by law

+- · Be notified if your protected health information is improperly disclosed or accessed

+- Obtain a paper copy of this Notice

+- Submit a complaint